ajaykumarr123/CS39006_Networks_Lab_2021/README.md

 5. Simple Communication using Datagram Socket using POSIX C
 6. File Transfer using Stream Socket
 7. File Transfer in Blocks using MSG_WAITALL flag
-8. Implement a Peer-to-Peer Chat Application using select() system call
+8. Implemented a Peer-to-Peer Chat Application using select() system call